sathvikmotagi/sathvik_hyprland_dotfiles/README.md

 2) Drag the folder "config" and drop it into your home directory.
 3) Rename "config" to ".config"

-Note - Window Manager Hyprland and desktop components such as waybar, kitty, swww and hyprlock should be installed.
+Note - Window Manager Hyprland and desktop components such as waybar, kitty, swww and hyprlock should be pre installed.